-From where Tony was standing, he saw a single tear, like a glass bead, escape Jean’s clamped eyelid and fall into the gap between her crossed legs.
-She still hadn’t moved a muscle.
+From where Tony was standing, he saw a single tear, like a glass bead, escape her clamped eyelid and fall into the gap between her crossed legs.
+She still didn’t move a muscle.

 Tony looked at Andy.

 “What are you staring at?”
 Andy said.
-Tony broke eye contact, tossed his headlamp back into the corner, and walked to join Dave at the window.
+Tony broke eye contact and walked to join Dave at the window.
 It had started to spit with rain, and a thin film of water sat on the bottom of the derelict fountain on the lawn.

 Looking at the reflection in the grimy glass instead of turning round, Tony watched as Andy walked around Jean’s motionless, cross-legged form until he could see her face.
 Andy bent down to brush Jean’s hair from her eyes, and when he spoke the mocking edge was almost completely gone from his voice.